hsherl/hsherl.github.io/content/_index.md

 Sunrise in Tasta.

 I recently graduated with an MSci in Physics and Philosophy from King’s College London.
-I’m currently tutoring philosophy for a living.
+I’m currently tutoring philosophy and mathematics for a living.
 I am looking for other work, particularly if it involves philosophy, writing, or teaching.
 [Contact me](/contact) if you have a relevant opportunity.